Local forms for the double $A_n$ quiver: Algebraic Preliminaries

 The Jacobi algebra isomorphism $\cong$ is the equivalence relation that we aim to classify the potentials up to.
-The main idea is to start with a potential $f$, then transform it by a sequence of automorphisms which chases terms into higher and higher degrees.
+The strategy is to start with a potential $f$, then transform it by a sequence of automorphisms which chase terms into higher and higher degrees.
 Composing this sequence of automorphisms then gives a single automorphism which takes $f$ to the desired form (see \S\ref{mono} and \S\ref{A3_norm}).

 The subtle point is that at each stage, the automorphism only gives the desired potential up to cyclic equivalence (e.g. $\rightsquigarrow$, $\stackrel{i}{\rightsquigarrow}$).
 Given an infinite sequence of path degree $i$ right-equivalences $\varphi_i \colon f_i \stackrel{i}{\rightsquigarrow} f_{i+1}$ for $i \geq 1$, then the following asserts that $\lim f_i$ exists, and further there exists a right-equivalence $F \colon f_1 \rightsquigarrow \lim f_i$.